 While the redaction capability broadens blockchain’s applicability, it also makes the protection of the keys that must come together to “unlock” and relock the chain mission-critical.

 Blockchain researchers are working to patch up security vulnerabilities.
-We have also witnessed the hard-fork in extreme cases, where they can result in a new version of that blockchain.
-Considering all things, blockchain is a much better solution to many of the enterprises.
+We have also witnessed the hard work in extreme cases, where they can result in a new version of that blockchain.
+Considering all things, blockchain is a much better solution for many of enterprises.
 But still, it is important to keep developing and improving the blockchain ecosystem to make it as secure as possible.